Welcome.

 On the subject of bathrooms, it may seem STRANGE to the

-average foreigner of the wet typical traditional bathrooms in
+average foreigner of the wet typical traditional

 Malaysia.
 A traditional Malaysian bathroom contains a trough of